samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 4. Copy the autogenerated SQL query and run it in Snowflake to give Amplitude the proper permissions.
 5. After running the query, click **Next** to test the connection.
 6. After the test is successful, click **Next** again to move on to the data selection stage.
+7. Choose the modeling method, [Table Selection UI](#table-selection-ui-settings) or [Custom SQL Query](#custom-sql-query-settings).

+### Table Selection UI settings

+Configure the modeling method:

+- **Data source**: Choose a table or view from the left panel.

+- **Data type**: Select if the table maps to  event, user property, or group property data.

+- **Frequency**: Select the interval with which Amplitude should check for changes in the Snowflake table.

+Map the required and custom fields: Setup name mapping between columns in the Snowflake data source and data field name that Amplitude requires.
+For more information, see [Data fields](#data-fields) below.

+When complete, click **Test Mapping** to verify the correct data appears under the right property in Amplitude.

+### Custom SQL query settings

-7. Choose your configuration options:
+Choose your configuration options:

 - **Type of data**: This tells Amplitude whether you're ingesting event data, user property data, or group property data.
 - **Type of import:**
   - **Full Sync**: Amplitude periodically ingests the entire dataset, regardless of whether that data has already been imported.
 This is good for data sets where the row data changes over time, but there is no easy way to tell which rows have changed.
 Otherwise, the more efficient option would be a time-based import.
 This option isn't supported for ingesting event data.
   - **Time-based**: Amplitude periodically ingests the most recent rows in the data, as determined by the provided *Timestamp* column.
 The first import brings in all available data, and later imports ingest any data with timestamps **after the time of the most recent import**.
 To use this, include the timestamp of the data load into Snowflake.
 For more information on how this works, see [the time-based import](#time-based-import) section.
 - **Frequency**: Choose from several scheduling options ranging from five minutes to one month.
 With the one month option, Amplitude ingests data on the first of the month.
 - **SQL query**: This is the code for the query Amplitude uses to decide which data is ingested.

-8. After you've set your configuration options, click **Test SQL** to see how the data is coming through from your Snowflake instance.
+1. After you've set your configuration options, click **Test SQL** to see how the data is coming through from your Snowflake instance.
 Errors appear on this screen.
-9. If there are no errors, click **Finish**.
+2. If there are no errors, click **Finish**.

 Amplitude displays a notification indicating you enable the new Snowflake source and redirects you to the Sources listing page.

 If you have any issues or questions while following this flow, contact the Amplitude team.

-## Time-based import

-For Amplitude's time-based import option, it's best practice to use a monotonically increasing timestamp value.
-This value should show when the record was loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
-The warehouse import tool brings data into Amplitude by continually updating the maximum value of the column referenced in the *Timestamp Column Name* input within the Import Config UI with each subsequent import.

-!!!example

-    Upon first import, Amplitude imports all the data returned from the query configured in the Import Config.
-Amplitude saves a reference of the maximum timestamp referenced in the *Timestamp Column Name*: `timestamp_1`.
-Upon subsequent import, Amplitude imports all data from the previously saved timestamp (`timestamp_1`), to what's now the new maximum timestamp (`timestamp_2`).
-Then after that import, Amplitude saves `timestamp_2` as the new maximum timestamp.

 ## Data fields